Retatrutide Side Effects: Complete Guide (What to Expect & How to Manage)

 Theory 2: Rapid Metabolic Changes

-• 28.7% weight loss in 68 weeks = very rapid
+• 28.7% weight loss at 68 weeks = very rapid

 • Rapid fat loss changes nerve compression (fat pads around nerves)